‘Soy Bilingüe’ or ‘I Speak … a Little?’: Listing Language Proficiency Levels on a Resume

 That said, being multilingual is a huge and highly practical skill.
 You can communicate across cultures and borders.
 You can communicate via email or phone, in schools or in groups, at Eminem concerts (yes, ASL is a marketable language too!), in waiting rooms or at construction sites.
 You can be a written or verbal translator, with and on behalf of new Americans adjusting to this new land, and interpersonally in the office.

-I don’t know what your grandma thinks about bragging, but ours at Let’s Eat, Grandma thinks language skills are the kind of asset you should definitely flaunt.
-If your skills are mature enough to merit it, give them their own space on your resume, and then back them up in the amount necessary to the job description, which may call for more than a single mention…
+I don’t know what your grandma thinks about bragging, but ours at Let’s Eat, Grandma thinks language skills are the kind of asset you should definitelyflaunt.
+If your skills are mature enough to merit it, give them their own space on your resume, and then back them up in the amount necessary to the job description.

 Some job postings will list something like “Bilingual in Spanish preferred.”
-In this case, don’t be afraid to list “bilingual” on your resume as a key descriptor for yourself in your summary of qualifications, as well as your LinkedIn About section and/or cover letter.
-That’s what they’re looking for, and you want them to know right away you can meet their needs.
+In this case, don’t be afraid to list “bilingual” on your resume as a key descriptor for yourself in your summary of qualifications, like in our first example.
+You’ll also want to mention it your LinkedIn profile and your cover letter.
+You have a rare skill that they’re looking for, and you want them to know right away you can meet their needs.

 Maybe you “taught English to 6 adult refugees and used Swahili to communicate with low-level learners” or “organized daily activities for 30 displaced first graders in French, Swahili, and Kinyarwanda in Masisi, DRC, amidst rebel conflict.”